 Graham Cracker Squares

-13 whole graham wafers ***amount will depend on the size of cookie sheet you will use
+13 whole graham wafers ***the number of graham wafers you need will depend on the size of cookie sheet you will use

 1 cup butter, cut into chunks